imifos/autopsy-docker/README.md

   * Download and install XQuartz from https://www.xquartz.org or via ```brew cask install xquartz```.
   * Logout-login or reboot.
-  * Determine you host IP address (<your IP>).
+  * Determine your host IP address (```<your IP>```).
   * Open terminal.
   * Start XQuartz: ```open -a Xquartz```.
 This HAS to be done from the console, otherwise the process will not run with the correct rights.
   * (Do Once) In the XQuartz X11 Preferences, Security, Allow connections from network clients.
-  * (Do Once)Open a new terminal window, close the previous one.
+  * (Do Once) Open a new terminal window, close the previous one.
-  * Whitelist your host IP to allow network connections: ```/opt/X11/bin/xhost + <your IP>```.
-This has to be done with $DISPLAY on default or operational value.
-We do NOT set the local DISPLAY environment variable.
+  * Whitelist your host IP to allow X11 connections from your host to our host via the network interface: ```/opt/X11/bin/xhost + <your IP>```.
+This has to be done with $DISPLAY on default or operational value as xhost connects to X11 server used the currently configured way.
+We do NOT set the local $DISPLAY environment variable.
-  * Start a test container to verify the Autopsy GUI pops-up: ```docker run --rm -ti -e DISPLAY=192.168.1.xxx:0 -v /tmp/.X11-unix:/tmp/.X11-unix autopsy```.
+  * Start a test container to verify the Autopsy GUI pops-up: ```docker run --rm -ti -e DISPLAY=<your IP>:0 -v /tmp/.X11-unix:/tmp/.X11-unix autopsy```
-  * In case of error (Catalina), we need to give our shell 'Full Disk Access' in Preferences, Security & Privacy, Privacy.
-Then open a new terminal window.
+  * In case of error (Catalina), you need to give your shell (/bin/bash, /bin/zsh or both) 'Full Disk Access' in Preferences, Security & Privacy, Privacy.
+Re-open a new terminal window and retry.
 Ref: https://github.com/XQuartz/XQuartz/issues/6

 ## Use Cases

-Replace 192.168.1.xxx with your IP.
+Replace 192.168.1.xxx below with ```<your IP>```.
 Do NOT run the container as privileged.

 Help:
   * ```docker run --rm -ti autopsy```